FDD User Manual

 • From the main left side bar select FDD.

-• Select the “All” tab at the top of the page and select Incidents.
+• Select the “List” tab at the top of the page and then select Incidents.

-On this page, the default view is to see all of the open incidents, for the selected site.
+On this page, the default view is to see all of the created incidents for the selected site.

 Page Structure